ENCODE-DCC/rna-seq-pipeline/docs/reference.md

 If you do not have this data available, or if you for some other reason want to omit running kallisto you can use the following parameter:

 * `rna.run_kallisto` Boolean defaulting to `true`.
 If set to `false` kallisto will not be run, and you do not need to provide values for any kallisto related parameters.

+## pBAM

+This pipeline offers an option to also output the alignments in privacy-preserving BAM, also known as pBAM format.
+For more details about the format, see [Cell article by Gursoy et al.](https://pubmed.ncbi.nlm.nih.gov/33186529/).
+Note, that also the usual BAM is output, and making sure only the privacy-preserving BAM is published is up to you.
+All the downstream operations (RSEM quantification, signal track generation, MAD QC and RNA QC) are based on pBAMs.
+Note that kallisto step, that is directly based on fastqs will not be changed when using this option, and kallisto quantifications might leak some information.
+Safest way to handle possible leakage from kallisto is to just skip it by setting `rna.run_kallisto` to `false`.

+#### Enabling the pBAM option
+To enable pBAM producing the following additional inputs are required:

+* `rna.produce_pbams` needs to be set to `true`.
+* `rna.reference_genome` The reference genome fasta compressed with gzip.
+The human reference genome used by ENCODE can be found [here](https://www.encodeproject.org/files/GRCh38_no_alt_analysis_set_GCA_000001405.15/).
+* `rna.reference_transcriptome` The reference transcriptome fasta compressed with gzip.
+The version should match the genome annotation version.
+The human version 29 transcriptome corresponding to ENCODE4 data can be found [here](https://www.encodeproject.org/files/ENCFF088TTQ/).
+* `rna.reference_annotations` An array of annotation gtf files compressed with gzip.
+Typically this would be [the genome annotation](https://www.encodeproject.org/files/gencode.v29.primary_assembly.annotation_UCSC_names/) and [tRNA annotation](https://www.encodeproject.org/files/gencode.v29.tRNAs/).

 ## Outputs

 `Cromwell`: `Cromwell` will store outputs for each task under directory `cromwell-executions/[WORKFLOW_ID]/call-[TASK_NAME]/shard-[IDX]`.
 For all tasks `[IDX]` means a zero-based index for each replicate.
 In addition to the actual pipeline outputs, these directories contain a plethora of operational Cromwell-specific files.
 Use [croo](https://github.com/ENCODE-DCC/croo) to find and organize the pipeline outputs.